The Biggest Risks Faced by Airbnb Hosts & How to Best Manage Them

 Furthermore, Landlord policies are meant to cover passive income, whereas a short-term rental is an active income-generating business.

 We’ve already outlined that Aircover isn’t the same as an insurance policy with your name on it.
-You may think, Well, why not just utilize Aircover in addition to my homeowners policy?
+You may think, Well, why not just utilize Aircover in addition to my Homeowners policy?
 But that’s not so simple, either.

-Your homeowners insurance likely doesn’t cover operating your property as a business, which means it won’t cover guest-related issues like liability or damage.
-And we know that Aircover is about as ephemeral as air itself, so adding it to your homeowners policy still isn’t an adequate solution for the savvy Super Host.
+Reminder: Your standard Homeowners insurance likely doesn’t cover operating your property as a business, which means it won’t cover guest-related issues like liability or damage.

 The Wrong Insurance is the Same as No Insurance